• Skip to primary navigation

 Recipe Tips and Tricks

-• Don’t be tempted to Sous Vide the corned beef in its packaging from the grocery store.
-The packaging isn’t designed to withstand the heat from the cooking.
-I like to discard the liquid in the package as well as the packet of spices.
+• Don't be tempted to Sous Vide the corned beef in its packaging from the grocery store.
+The packaging isn't designed to withstand the heat from the cooking.
+I like to discard the liquid in the package and the packet of spices.

-• I don’t remove any of the fat from the corned beef before cooking it.
-Once the corned beef has cooked, it is easy to scrape the fat off the top.
+• Before cooking, I don't remove any of the fat from the corned beef.
+Once the corned beef has cooked, scraping the fat off the top is easy.

 • Oftentimes, I refrigerate the Sous Vide corned beef once it comes out of the water bath.
-When I’m ready to serve it, I remove it from the vacuum sealed bag, rinse and pat it dry, wrap it in aluminum foil and heat it in a 375°F oven for about 20 minutes to take the chill off it.
+When I'm ready to serve it, I remove it from the vacuum-sealed bag, rinse and pat it dry, wrap it in aluminum foil, and heat it in a 375°F oven for about 20 minutes to take the chill off.

-• The leftover Sous Vide Corned Beef is just as good, and make amazing sandwiches and other corned beef dishes!
+• The leftover Sous Vide Corned Beef is just as good, and it makes amazing sandwiches and other corned beef dishes!

-I hope you liked this recipe for Sous Vide Corned Beef as much as I do.
+I hope you liked this Sous Vide Corned Beef with Irish Fried Cabbage recipe as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!